 Shares in the Compagnie de la Louisiane ou d'Occident were originally issued at 500 livres, but those in the successor Compagnie des Indes, had risen rapidly, reaching 10,000 livres during 1719.
 In 1720 the Company issued a large dividend based on forecasts of future performance and the share price grew briefly to 18,000 livres, before speculators decided to take their profits.
 Panic ensued when it became clear that the inflated value of the Company - and the the Bank with which it was now merged - far exceeded the available capital.
 Both the Company and the Bank went bankrupt overnight, bringing about a severe financial crisis in France that impacted right across Europe.

 Law fled France, ending his days in Venice in 1729.
-The catastrophe he inflicted on the French economy was at least one of the factors behind the French Revolution that followed later in the 1700s.
+The catastrophe he inflicted on the French economy was one of the factors behind the French Revolution that followed later in the 1700s.